GeniaV/stellar-burgers-backend/README.md

 ### Websocket Routes:

+In the 'docs' folder, you will find the **orders-websocket-api.yaml** file.
+This file provides documentation for the WebSocket API.
+You can use [AsyncAPI Studio](https://studio.asyncapi.com/) to view it interactively.

 `/orders`

 Retrieves orders of a specific user.
 User should be authorized.
 This route provides real-time updates on orders and their statuses.